JungeAlexander/cocoscore/doc/example/example.md

 The next section will explain how the best hyperparameter settings can be found for a given dataset.
 Before proceeding, please split your dataset into independent training and test sets by reserving, for instance, 20% of the association for the test set.
 We recommend that you perform the splitting by assigning **all** sentences co-mentioning a given pair either to training or test set, never both, to avoid underestimating the generalization error of the model.
+This cross-validation strategy is implemented in the utility function `cocoscore.ml.fasttext_helpers.fasttext_cv_independent_associations()` used in the example below.

 While the training set is used to pick the optimal hyperparameters for the fastText model (see next section), sentence-level scores and co-occurrences scores for the test dataset can be used to assess the performance of the overall model

 ### Hyperparameter optimization via cross-validation